conduitio-labs/conduit-connector-vitess/README.md

 ### Snapshot Capture

 When the connector first starts, snapshot mode is enabled.
-The connector reads all rows of the table in batches (this is configurable via the `batchSize` parameter).
+The connector reads all rows of a table in batches via SELECT with [keyset pagination](https://use-the-index-luke.com/no-offset) by `orderingColumn`, limiting the rows by `batchSize` and ordering them by the `orderingColumn`.
 Once all rows in that initial snapshot are read the connector switches into CDC mode.

 ### Change Data Capture